HerrNamenlos123/hal2cpp/Readme.md

 Example:
 You can retrieve the commanded positions for all axes and send them to an Arduino through a network in real time, that controls motors using custom PID controllers.
 Or you can send them to a non-realtime simulation.
 Or you pipe the positions straight back into LinuxCNC and you simulate a perfect machine.

-It allows you to use LinuxCNC's capabilities as a 5-axis CNC controller for any of your projects that need trajectory generation.
+It allows you to use LinuxCNC's capabilities as a CNC motion controller for any of your projects that need cartesian motion control.

-All of this is capable of realtime processing.
-It will stay that as long as you don't do anything weird.
-Involving other processes or networks or any other computers might introduce Jitter issues and it is your responsibility to keep the system realtime capable.
-But by default, it is.

 ### Why do we need this?